First step in a kitchen remodel is the design layout

 Lose the Soffit

-It used to be that soffit was often installed over the upper cabinets.
+There is no longer room for a soffit over the cabinets because the new style is higher.
+The soffit was often installed over the upper cabinets.
 But today the crown molding is installed variously between the cabinets and ceiling or simply on top of the cabinets.
-This is part of a modern kitchen.
+This is part of the modern kitchen look you’re looking for.

 Installing the counter-top, under cabinet lighting, microwave, dishwasher, & radio in the kitchen

 Once the lower cabinets have been leveled and attached to the walls the counter-top can be installed.
-Often the Formica counter-tops have a back-splash molded into them.
-And sometimes stone counter-tops have low back-splashes at the counter’s back edge.
-Either is probably a good idea.
+Stone counter-tops either may or may not have low back-splashes attached at the counter’s back edge.
+Either is probably a good idea and then comes the tile back-splash.

 Installing the sink, garbage disposal, and dishwasher